• Skip to primary navigation

 Update: Sadly this book was lost in a the Culinary Cellar Flood

-the perfect book for barracks living
+The perfect cook book for barracks living.

 Next month will mark 4 years since William died and I am still sharing his stuff.
-What to keep or not…I told you it takes time.
-Just recently I sent this cookbook to my friend Debbie of Culinary Cellar fame.
+What to keep or not...I told you it takes time.
+Just recently I sent this cookbook to my friend Debbie of The Culinary Cellar fame.
 The time was right.
 I had the privilege of visiting with Debbie and her thousands of treasured cook books back when William was in boot camp at Great Lakes, IL.
 This book, a Christmas gift from me to him, was hard to part with, but I knew there was no one better than Debbie to keep it safe.
-Turns out Debbie is “honored” to have it and knew the author to be a judge at several of the Pillsbury Bake-Offs.
+Turns out Debbie is "honored" to have it and knew the author to be a judge at several of the Pillsbury Bake-Offs.
 I wonder if David Joachim was at the bake-off in San Diego on the day William decided to join the Navy while I was baking my award winning scones?

-no surprise I wrote: “be safe” on the inside cover
+No surprise I wrote: "be safe" on the inside cover.

 When it comes to cooking there is never any question that I keep a few canned goods in my pantry.
 How and when to use them is easy.
 I use a lot of canned beans like chick peas and kidney beans and tons of canned tomatoes and coconut milk.
 Although I haven’t tried these recipes I thought I’d share a few that appealed to William.

-1. Veronica
+Veronica

 I just love that the marine took the time to send you a note…what a thoughtful gift he gave back.

-• Lisa
+Lisa

 I love that his fellow marines and sailors keep in touch.
 They are amazing and thoughtful and have really helped me heal.

-2. Carol
+Carol

 I treasure the sniper tee shirt you gave me as well as the camo shirt (same one as pictured).
 I would have great difficulty deciding what to keep and give away.
 I think about William every day and try to focus on all the wonderful memories we have of him.
 Hugs Lisa! xoxo